Rajesh-Bhatta/AI-Question-Master/README.md

 -   **Context Length**: For best results, use paragraphs of 3-5 sentences.
 -   **PDF Quality**: Ensure PDFs are text-based (not scanned images) for accurate extraction.
 -   **Settings**: Use the "Max Questions" slider to control the volume of generated content.
+-   **Quiz Mode**: Use `Take Quiz` to switch into the dedicated timed quiz screen.
+-   **Timer**: The quiz auto-submits when time reaches zero, so keep an eye on the countdown.

 ## 📜 Acknowledgments